-Nu4u Creative workshops and products combine a range of natural and recycled materials into handmade, new, one off pieces to wear or to decorate your home.
+Nu4u Creative products and tutorials combine natural and recycled materials into new, one off pieces.
+We specifically design each piece to be a fashion and environmental statement rolled into one.
 Browse our NuShop. to see what we have on offer at the moment.

 - Nurture – Our core value is “Nurture the planet.
 Nurture yourself”.
-By caring and nurturing for one, we care and nurture the other.
+By caring for and nurturing one, we also care and nurture the other.
 Neither are separate.

-- Integrity – Our moral principles require us to be honest about the materials we use, where we source them from and how we process them.
-We value honesty, respect and truthfulness, both in our business dealings and in our conduct.
+- Integrity – Our moral principles require us to be honest.
+The materials we use, where we source them from and how we consequently process them is transparent.
+We value honesty, respect and truthfulness in our business dealings and also our conduct.

 - Connection –Building a close relationship between clients, our creations and ourselves is important to us.
-We listen to client feedback and are grateful for the time you take to communicate with us.
+We listen to client feedback and furthermore appreciate the time you take to communicate with us.

-- Original and Imaginative – Because we believe in providing original, imaginative, high quality products, we take our time making our pieces and products.
-This means we don’t have many items in stock, but each piece is a one-off handmade item.
+- Original and Imaginative – Because we believe in providing original, imaginative, high quality products, we consequently take our time making each piece.
+This means we therefore don’t have many items in stock at any one time.

-- Enlightened – Nu4u pieces and products are created with multiple levels of meaning.
-This could be a necklace which represents the ocean, yet is made from marine debris, the very thing that threatens it.
-It could be an on-line tutorial which has been designed to share our knowledge while encouraging clients to develop their own unique creativity.
+- Enlightened – We craft each Nu4u piece with multiple levels of meaning.
+A necklace carrying a message about marine conservation may be deliberately made from the very materials threatening our oceans.
+Alternatively, each tutorial is designed to share our knowledge with you, while simultaneously encouraging you to develop your own creativity.
 All our products are made from the heart, come with love and are about caring for our planet.

 Jo’s Educational History